 Budget ($)

-The best way to get to Milos is to fly into Athens International Airport and then get a 3-hour ferry ride from Athens Pireus port.
-There are however many other options, like:
+The best way to get to Milos is to fly into Athens and then get a 3-hour ferry ride from Athens Pireus port.
+There are some alternative options, like:

-All that considered, most travelers prefer flying into Athens, spending the night there, and then hopping on a ferry the morning after.
+All that considered, most travellers prefer flying into Athens, spending the night there, and then hopping on a ferry the morning after.
 You can always check Direct Ferries for more updated travel times and ferry routes.
-To recap:

 Is Milos, Greece worth visiting?